-After you get a trim, there’s a beautiful but all-too-brief grace period of bouncy, split end–free hair.
-But like all good things, it comes to an end: No matter how well you condition your locks, split ends are inevitable thanks to the damaging heat tools, brushing, coloring, and all kinds of other elements that rough up our strands.
+After getting a trim, you usually experience a beautiful (but all too brief) period of bouncy, split end–free hair.
+But like all good things, this period eventually comes to an end.
+No matter how well you condition your locks, split ends are inevitable thanks to damaging heat tools, brushing, coloring, and other elements.

-To be clear, the only way to truly banish this dreaded hair affliction is to snip them off.
+To be clear, the only way to truly banish this dreaded hair affliction is to snip the split ends off.
 However, you can treat them so they’re less noticeable between cuts.
 The best part?
 You don’t need a fancy hair mask or serum to do it.
-We caught up with stylists Jesse Montana, Alessandra Saman, and Melissa Brown of Mêche Salon in Beverly Hills to nab their favorite split-end treatments, which can all be whipped up in the kitchen with items hiding in your pantry.
+We caught up with stylists Jesse Montana, Alessandra Saman, and Melissa Brown of Mêche Salon in Beverly Hills to nab their favorite split-end treatments.
+In fact, the hair masks below can be whipped up using ingredients from your pantry.

 DIY Mask #1: Coconut Oil Treatment

-Another day, another genius way to use coconut oil.
-This isn’t the first time we’ve waxed poetic about the numerous benefits of coconut oil, and it certainly won’t be the last.
-To get the maximum results from your coconut oil hair treatment, follow Montana’s instructions:
+This isn’t the first time we’ve heard about the numerous benefits of coconut oil (and it certainly won’t be the last).
+To get the best results from your coconut oil hair treatment, follow Montana’s instructions below.

-One last tip from Montana: “Natural oils are very heavy, so be sure to start little, and add more as needed, staying off roots.”
+One last tip from Montana: “Natural oils are very heavy, so be sure to start small and add more as needed, staying off the hair’s roots.”

 DIY Mask #2: Avocado Protein Mask

-You may have to skip the homemade guac one night, but your hair will definitely thank you.
-Saman’s concoction consists of an avocado, an egg, and a bit of olive oil to help replenish damaged hair.
+You might have to skip the homemade guacamole for one night, but trust us—your hair will thank you.
+Saman’s concoction consists of one avocado, one egg, and a bit of olive oil to help replenish damaged hair.
 Best of all, it’s so easy to make.

 DIY Mask #3: Fish Oil Repairing Mask